-Gary Roberts is the manager over the Product Test Group at Campbell Scientific, Inc. The group’s primary role is to test and provide second-tier support for the various products used by our customers.
+Gary Roberts is the Product Manager over communications and software products at Campbell Scientific, Inc. He spends his days researching new technology, turning solutions to problems into stellar products, doing second-tier support, or geeking out on Campbell gear.
 Gary's education and background are in Information Technology and Computer Science.
 When he's not at work, he is out enjoying the great outdoors with his Scouts, fighting fire/EMS, working amateur radio, or programming computers.

 Jacob Davis is a Customer Support/Implementation Engineer at Campbell Scientific, Inc. He provides technical support to customers and assists with system integration.
 His specialties include serial communications and advanced datalogger programming.
 Jacob has a master’s degree in Hydrology and worked with large irrigation projects before coming to Campbell Scientific, Inc.

-Janet Albers holds the title of Training Director; the sign above her office door says, "Coach."
+Janet Albers holds the title of Technical Communications Manager; the sign above her office door says, "Coach."
 She'll share tips, simplify concepts, and guide you to a successful project.
 She's been at Campbell Scientific, Inc. longer than the CR1000, but not quite as long as the CR10X.
 After work hours, Janet enjoys the outdoors with her boys and dogs.

 Jason Ritter is a Senior Support and Implementation Engineer at Campbell Scientific, Inc. He works with customers to help them make the best measurement possible.
 Jason is a longtime fan of Campbell Scientific, having been a customer for ten years before joining the company as an application engineer.
 He has also held the positions of soil scientist, soils product manager, soils market manager, and product group manager.